samueljohnbarr/Capstone/Technical Report.md

 <h3 id="features">Features</h3>
 Our simulator comes with all the same features of the old simulator, which includes:
 <ul>
-     <li> The ability to track accurate planetary positions of eleven planetary objects in our solar system, including all eight planets, Pluto, Halley's comet, and Toutatis. </li>
+     <li> The ability to track accurate planetary positions of eleven planetary objects in our solar system, including all eight planets, Pluto, Halley's comet, and Toutatis </li>
-    <li> A display of planetary positions relative to each other relative to a certain date along with the orbital rings they travel on. </li>
+    <li> A display of planetary positions relative to each other dependent on the date </li>
-    <li> The ability to run the simulation automatically, along with the ability to pause and reverse the simulation. </li>
+    <li> The ability to run the simulation automatically, along with the ability to pause and reverse the simulation </li>
-    <li> The ability to step the simulation forward and backward in one day intervals. </li>
+    <li> The ability to step the simulation forward and backward in one day intervals </li>
-    <li> A control that allows users to set the date of the simulation. </li>
+    <li> A control that allows users to set the date of the simulation</li>

 </ul>

 Along with features contained in the old simulator, our simulator contains other features focused on ease-of-use:
 <ul>
     <li> A control that allows for the manipulation of how many days to interval step.
-This allows the user to manipulate simulation speeds without having to deal with presets. </li>
+This allows the user to manipulate simulation speeds without having to deal with speed presets</li>
-        <li> The ability to toggle on and off the background and textures to simplify the view. </li>
+        <li> The ability to toggle on and off the background and textures to simplify the view </li>
-        <li>A function which creates a highlight around the bodies in the simulation in order to help visibility.</li>
+        <li>A function which creates a highlight around the bodies in the simulation in order to help visibility</li>
-        <li>A preset library of zoom levels to best focus on bodies making it easier to navigate.</li>
+        <li>A preset library of zoom levels to best focus on bodies making it easier to navigate</li>
-        <li> A help file that displays control information , and contains simple instructions to the user if needed. </li>
+        <li> A help file that displays control information , and contains simple instructions to the user if needed </li>
     <li> A control that allows users to have the simulation display lines between planets, and lines that connect planets to the sun.
-This makes it easier to answer various lab questions that deal with exact planetary positioning.   </li>
+    <ul><li> This makes it easier to answer various lab questions that deal with exact planetary positioning  </li></ul>
-    <li> A slider control that allows the user to scale the simulation up and down free hand, eliminating the need to manually change views from the inner and outer planets. </li>
+    <li> A slider control that allows the user to scale the simulation up and down free hand, eliminating the need to manually change views from the inner and outer planets</li>
     <li> An all-in-one user interface that has all user controls on one screen.
-This eliminates the need to leave the simulation in order to change settings or views like the old simulator. </li>
+This eliminates the need to leave the simulation in order to change settings or views like the old simulator </li>
-    <li>A built in reset function that allows the simulation to be placed back into its initial start up state with out the need to exit out and start it up again. </li>
+    <li>A built in reset function that allows the simulation to be placed back into its initial start up state with out the need to exit out and start it up again </li>
 </ul>